borntofrappe/rho/README.md

 The widget receives optional arguments to customize the text, the icon and the color of the boxes and icons.

+It is necessary to import the `dart:ui` library to use `ImageFilter.blur`.

 ### text_input

 > design the widget tree for the input area

 Add a `Form` widget to receive user input.

 Use `TextFormField` with a dedicated controller and focus node.

 The controller works to extract and manage the text in the field.
 The focus node helps to remove focus as the text is submitted.

-_Please note:_ it is not necessary to remove focus on the `onFieldSubmitted` field.

 ### dialog_input